rpldy/react-uploady/packages/core/retry/README.md

 For usage with your React app, see [@rpldy/retry-hooks](../ui/retry-hooks).

-manual usage (outside React) is less practical as it requires familiarity with the internals of this package which is unadvisable at the moment.
+Manual usage (outside React) is less practical as it requires familiarity with the internals of this package which is unadvisable at the moment.